theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 #
 > done    in      Convention by      the Unanimous Consent of the States   present the
 # NSg/V/J NPr/J/P NSg+       NSg/J/P D   J         NSg/V   P  D+  NPrPl/V+ NSg/V/J D
 > Seventeenth Day  of September in      the Year of our Lord     one       thousand seven hundred
-# NSg/J       NPr P  NPr+      NPr/J/P D   NSg  P  D$+ NPr/V/J+ NSg/I/V/J NSg      NSg   NSg
+# NSg/J       NPr🅪 P  NPr+      NPr/J/P D   NSg  P  D$+ NPr/V/J+ NSg/I/V/J NSg      NSg   NSg
 > and Eighty seven and of the Independence of the United States  of America the
 # V/C NSg    NSg   V/C P  D   NPr          P  D   V/J    NPrPl/V P  NPr+    D
 > Twelfth In      witness whereof We   have   hereunto subscribed our Names  ,